 How Do I Become a Member?

-If you have been attending St. Peter’s for a while and would like to become a member, there are several ways to do so. • Confirmed Episcopalians may request a Letter of Transfer from the parish they previously attended or, if you have never had a Letter of Transfer issued, from the parish from which you were Confirmed or Received into the Episcopal Church.
-Forms are available in the parish office. • Baptized non-Episcopalians may join by filling out a membership form that includes personal information and religious history for our membership files.
-Please note that this information is not shared and is used only for parish purposes. • Unbaptized persons who wish to become Christian should contact our parish priest/rector (Father Perry) for appropriate instruction about baptism.
-Once you have indicated your desire to be a member of St. Peter’s, we will assign you a sponsor who will assist you in getting acquainted with our parish family and present you with a new members’ packet that will provide you with things you need to know about the life, worship and ministry of St. Peter’s.
+If you have been attending St. Peter’s for a while and would like to become a member, there are several ways to do so. • Confirmed Episcopalians may request a Letter of Transfer from the parish they previously attended or from the parish from which you were Confirmed or Received into the Episcopal Church. • Baptized non-Episcopalians may join by filling out a membership form that includes personal information and religious history for our membership files.
+Please note that this information is not shared and is used only for parish purposes. • Unbaptized persons who wish to become Christian should contact our parish priest/rector (Fr Ron) for appropriate instruction about baptism.

 What Is Expected of Members?

 Members are expected to be active in corporate worship, and faithful in working, praying, and giving to support the life and work of our parish.
 We value the gifts and talents that each of our members has and we encourage all of our members regardless of age to find ways to use them to enrich and benefit our community of faith.
-We expect that you will take advantage of some of the many opportunities to serve St. Peter’s through participation in various aspects of our parish life: education (both adult and youth), worship (presence and participation), prayer and care for members of our church, community service and outreach, special parish events and fundraisers, and helping care for our property and buildings, to name a few.
-Finally, we expect our members to do all of this in a spirit of thanksgiving, to seek to live lives rooted in gratitude and to express our gratefulness by serving others.
+We hope that you will take advantage of some of the many opportunities to serve St. Peter’s through participation in various aspects of our parish life: worship (presence and participation), prayer and care for members of our church, community service and outreach, special parish events and fundraisers, and helping care for our property and buildings, to name a few.
+Finally, we hope our members will do all of this in a spirit of thanksgiving, to seek to live lives rooted in gratitude and to express our gratefulness by serving others.